-While sequential dates, like Dec.
-13 of this year (12/13/14), are appealing to number nuts and the superstitious, March 14 takes date-play a step further.
+While sequential dates are appealing to number nuts and the superstitious, March 14 takes date-play a step further.
 The month and day (3/14) that represent the ratio of the circumference of a circle to its diameter (3.14) has become an annual celebration of all things pi.
 That's right, Pi Day.

 The first widely-attended Pi Day celebration was organized in 1988 by physicist Larry Shaw, also known as the Prince of Pi, at the San Francisco Exploratorium.
 It has become a yearly tradition that includes pi activities, a circular procession (a pi parade, if you will), and then, naturally, the eating of pie.
 In March 2009, the U.S. House of Representatives made it official when it passed a non-binding resolution (HRES 224) recognizing March 14 as National Pi Day.

 So in celebration of the mathematical constant with a cult following, we are pleased to present some of the odder facts about 3.14.

 In 1897, the Indiana General Assembly nearly passed a bill adopting 3.2 as the exact value of pi at the behest of an amateur mathematician.
 Fortunately, a savvy math man from Purdue University, who was by chance visiting the legislature, intervened and prevented the bill from becoming law.

 The way a river meanders is described by its sinuosity; the length of its winding path divided by the distance from the source to the ocean as measured in a straight line.
 Strange as it may be, the average river has a sinuosity of around 3.14, according to the journal Science.